ajha97/ajha97/README.md

 - 👋 Hi, I’m @ajha97
 - 👀 I’m interested in football & cricket,coding
 - 🌱 I’m currently learning coding & shooting/dribbling.
-- 💞️ I’m looking to collaborate with Star-link,space agencies, Tesla & japanese companies like Yamaha,honda etc.
+- 💞️ I’m looking to collaborate with Star-link,space agencies like ISRO,NASA,SPACEX , Tesla & japanese companies like Yamaha,honda etc.

 <!---
 ajha97/ajha97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.